Amundsen–Scott South Pole Station: Communication

-Data access to the station is provided by NASA's TDRS-4, 5, and 6 satellites, the DOD DSCS-3 satellite, and the commercial Iridium satellite constellation.
+Data access to the station is provided by NASA's TDRS-4 (non operational), 5 (not radio link to 90°), and 6 (not radio link to 90°) satellites: the DOD DSCS-3 satellite, and the commercial Iridium satellite constellation.
 For the 2007–2008 season, the TDRS relay (named South Pole TDRSS Relay or SPTR) was upgraded to support a data return rate of 50 Mbit/s, which comprises over 90% of the data return capability.
 The TDRS-1 satellite formerly provided services to the station, but it failed in October 2009 and was subsequently decommissioned.
 Marisat and LES9 were also formerly used.
 In July 2016, the GOES-3 satellite was decommissioned due to it nearing the end of its supply of propellant and was replaced by the use of the DSCS-3 satellite, a military communications satellite.
 DSCS-3 can provide a 30 MB/s data rate compared to GOES-3's 1.5 MB/s.
 DSCS-3 and TDRS-4, 5, and 6 are used together to provide the main communications capability for the station.
 These satellites provide the data uplink for the station's scientific data as well as provide broadband internet and telecommunications access.
 Only during the main satellite events is the station's telephone system able to dial out.
 The commercial Iridium satellite is used when the TDRS and DSCS satellites are all out of range to give the station limited communications capability during those times.
 During those times, telephone calls may only be made on several Iridium satellite telephone sets owned by the station.
 The station's IT system also has a limited data uplink over the Iridium network, which allows emails less than 100 KB to be sent and received at all times and small critical data files to be transmitted.
 This uplink works by bonding the data stream over 12 voice channels.

-Non-commercial and non-military communication has been provided by amateur ham radio using primarily HF SSB links today but Morse code and other modes have been used, partly in experiments and mainly in bolstering esprit de corp and hobby-type uses.
-The USA sector has the amateur radio call sign prefix run of KC4 and AT; whereas soviet/Russian stations are known to use 4K1 and others.
+Non-commercial and non-military communication has been provided by amateur ham radio using primarily HF SSB links today but Morse code and other modes have been used, partly in experiments and mainly in bolstering esprit de corps and hobby-type uses.
+The USA sector has the amateur radio call sign prefix run of KC4 and AT; whereas Soviet/Russian stations are known to use 4K1 and others.
 The popularity of the hobby during the 1950-80s era saw many ham exchanges between South Polar ham stations and enthusiastic ham operators contacting there from world-wide locations.
 Over the years, ham radio has established needed emergency communication to Polar base personnel as well as recreational uses.